DeclarativeHub/ReactiveKit/README.md

 The framework is compatible with all Apple platforms and Linux.
 If you are developing an iOS or macOS app, make sure to also check out [Bond](https://github.com/DeclarativeHub/Bond) framework that provides UIKit and AppKit bindings, reactive delegates and data sources.

+ReactiveKit is currently in a process of API alignment with Apple's Combine framework.
+Types and functions are being renamed, where applicable, to match those of Combine.
+It's important to note that ReactiveKit will not become a drop-in replacement for Combine.
+The goal is to make interoperability and transition smooth.
+All work is being done in a backward compatible way and will be done gradually over a number of releases.
+Check out [release notes](https://github.com/DeclarativeHub/ReactiveKit/releases) to follow the process.

 This document will introduce the framework by going through its implementation.
 By the end you should be equipped with a pretty good understanding of how is the framework implemented and what are the best ways to use it.

 _To get started quickly, clone the project and explore available tutorials in the playgrounds of the workspace!_